 - Clients, products and business practices;

 - Execution, delivery and process management;

 - Business disruption and system failures;

 - Employment practices and workplace safety;

 - Damage to physical assets;

-- Internal fraud: and
+- Internal fraud; and

-- · External fraud.
+- External fraud.

 We maintain a comprehensive control framework designed to provide a well-controlled environment to minimize operational risks.
-The Firmwide Conduct and Operational Risk Committee is globally responsible for the ongoing approval and monitoring of the frameworks, policies, parameters and limits which govern our operational risks.
-Operational Risk Management is a risk management function independent of our revenue-producing units, reports to our chief risk officer, and is responsible for developing and implementing policies, methodologies and a formalized framework for operational risk management with the goal of maintaining our exposure to operational risk at levels that are within our risk appetite.
+The Firmwide Conduct and Operational Risk Committee is responsible for the ongoing approval and monitoring of the frameworks, policies, parameters, limits and thresholds which govern our operational risks.

+Operational Risk, which is independent of our revenueproducing units and reports to our chief risk officer, has primary responsibility for developing and implementing a formalized framework for assessing, monitoring and managing operational risk with the goal of maintaining our exposure to operational risk at levels that are within our risk appetite.